medic/cht-docs/content/en/apps/reference/api.md

 ### POST /api/sms

-Endpoint used by medic-gateway to send sms messages.
-More documentation in [the medic-gateway repo](https://github.com/medic/medic-gateway/blob/master/README.md).
+Endpoint used by cht-gateway to send sms messages.
+More documentation in the [cht-gateway repo](https://github.com/medic/cht-gateway/blob/master/README.md).

 ## People